 To access the inbuilt PC Checkup option, left click the PC checkup button in the top right hand corner.

 You will see a screen similar to the image below.
-You have 2 scan options - Run Default Scan and Run Custom Scan.
+You have two scan options - Run Default Scan and Run Custom Scan.

 Click the Run Default Scan Button to run a full hardware scan on all of your Computer Hardware Components.